THE COMPLETE GUIDE

 Prescription CBD oil on the other hand is an isolated product containing only one cannabinoid, cannabidiol (CBD).
 It is devoid of all other respective cannabinoids from the hemp plant, and as such is much like taking vitamin C instead of eating an entire orange.
 You miss out on all the other bioactive compounds that work together to produce synergy and enhance the effectiveness and absorbability of the vitamin C.

 CBD works with the CB-1 and CB-2 receptors in the body, which allows it to provide advantages to multiple systems within the body.
-Whole plant provides the endocannabinoid system with enough cannabinoids to create balance in mood, sleep, pain, inflammation and anxiety and is used to help reduce seizures due to its low levels of THC.
+Whole plant provides the endocannabinoid system with enough cannabinoids to create balance in mood, sleep, pain, inflammation, depression and anxiety and is used to help reduce seizures due to its low levels of THC.

 Whole plant contains THC, CBD and many other cannabinoids.
 In some instances, the THC is higher (more than 0.3 percent), and this means that the product is not legal to import into New Zealand.
 While the CBD neutralizes most psychoactive effects, THC can still create side effects like anxiety in some people.
 A majority of whole plant CBD users experience the enhanced benefits of the “entourage effect.”
 This means that the THC and CBD work together with the other plant compounds to boost each other within the endocannabinoid system.
 You can learn more about the entourage effect in this article.